What we know about the floods that killed thousands in Libya | KRDO

 “My wife Areej’s sister and her husband both passed away.
 His whole family is also dead.
 A total of eight people are all gone,” Emad Milad told CNN.
 “It’s a disaster.
 We are praying for better things,” Milad said.

+Libya has been riven by political turmoil since civil war erupted in 2014, and now has two rival governments, the eastern parliament-backed government in Benghazi and the internationally recognized government in Tripoli.

-CNN has not been able to independently verify the number of deaths or those missing.
+Each has reported conflicting numbers for victims following the catastrophic floods in the country.
+CNN is unable to independently verify the number of deaths or those missing.

 Here’s what we know so far: